 Position is full time (39 hours per week), temporary, non benefits eligible.
-Rate of pay is $12.00/hour.
+Rate of pay is $12.00/hour with potential overtime opportunities.

 All employees are accountable for supporting the IPP organization's values of truth, respect, excellence, teamwork, and integrity; and supporting inclusive and sustainable practices in carrying out everyday responsibilities.

 High School Diploma or equivalent.
 Must have and maintain a valid driver's license.
 May be required to drive a university vehicle.
 Some working knowledge of the methods, materials, tools and equipment used in the landscaping or labor trade.
 Excellent interpersonal (oral and written) skills in order to interact with a diverse range of people.Self-motivated with ability to work effectively as a member of a team.
 A strong customer service orientation while providing a helpful and friendly approach to serving the campus community.
 Must have reliable transportation to report to work.
 Must be able to lift more than 50 lbs.

 Two seasons of demonstrated work experience with landscape maintenance, landscape construction, or related field.
 Formal training in ornamental horticulture, agronomy, arboriculture, phytopathology, ornamental plant pests, and/or equipment operation helpful.